-Perfectly Easy Dinner Rolls are an incredibly light, fluffy, buttery addition to dinner, and are hands down the EASIEST yeast bread you will ever make!
+Perfectly Easy Dinner Rolls are a light, fluffy, buttery addition to dinner, and are hands down the EASIEST yeast bread you will ever make!

-It’s our job to deliver the best recipes we know right to your dinner table, and nothing says dinner like this warm buttery dinner rolls recipe that pairs perfectly with Ultimate Slow Cooker Pot Roast and Classic Beef Chili.
+This site strives to deliver the best recipes right to your dinner table, and nothing says dinner like this warm buttery dinner rolls recipe that pairs perfectly with Ultimate Slow Cooker Pot Roast and Classic Beef Chili.

 EASY DINNER ROLLS

-One of my favorite things about this dinner rolls recipe is that you don’t have to hand-knead the dough.
+One of the best things about this dinner rolls recipe is that you don’t have to hand-knead the dough.
 The stand mixer will basically do it for you with the dough hook attachment, and all you have to do is roll it into balls before baking.

 If you don’t have a stand mixer or you want to do it the old fashioned way you can still knead the dough with your hands.
-I made them by hand the first time, but now I use the hook to go faster.
+Both methods have been tested, and the hook only helps to go faster.

 – Use whole milk.
 The fat is necessary to help with the yeast, and skim milk won’t work as well.